howardh/web-pdf-annotator/README.md

   - Create config file as outlined above
 - Front end
   - `npm install`
+  - Storybook: `npm run storybook`
 - Database
   - Install postgres, create user and database
   - Set the `SQLALCHEMY_DATABASE_URI` config appropriately
   - Set up the database by running `flask db upgrade`

+## Virtualbox setup

+If you want to access the served pages on the host machine:
+- Add port forwarding rules for ports 5000 (Flask), 3000 (React), and 6006 (Storybook)
+- Run backend with `flask run --host=0.0.0.0`
+- Add an entry to host machine's host file to point `localhost.localdomain` to `127.0.0.1`

 # DB Migration